 Learning can only last in the right environment.
 How will you implement your plan?
 What will your learning environment look like?
 And most importantly, how will you transition your employees from their experiences into a culture of continuous learning?
-A large part of an effective learning environment is providing a place for collaboration, discussion, experimentation, and thought experiments to occur.
+A large part of an effective learning environment is providing a place for collaboration, discussion, and experimentation.
 For many companies, this might involve helping employees discuss their ideas on company communication platforms, or providing time for employees to practice their new skills.
-However you decided to proceed, be sure to establish an open, inviting and trusting environment where employees can communicate together and share their insights.
+However you decided to proceed, be sure to establish an open, inviting, and trusting environment where employees can communicate and share their insights.

 Encourage Active Participation